afkfr0mkeyb0ard/Get-WritableDirectories/README.md

-A Powershell script to **get all writable folders with the current user on a Windows machine**.
+A Powershell script to get all writable folders with the current user on a Windows machine.

 The script:
 1. gets a list of all the folders on the system